 5. Parenthood Fosters Advocacy

 Being a caregiver teaches you how to advocate for a vulnerable child.
-You negotiate on their behalf with educators, healthcare professionals, and similar figures.
+You negotiate on their behalf with educators, healthcare professionals, and other authority figures.

 6. Parenthood Strengthens Your Boundaries